Through time, the Oscars have given us some of the biggest pop culture moments in history.

 After years of controversial hosts and the job being jokingly referred to as one of the worst to land in Hollywood, the Oscars continued with its theme of being host-less in 2020.

-Rather than having one presenter throughout the ceremony, there were a number of stars who presented individual awards and performances instead.
+Rather than having one presenter throughout the ceremony, there were a number of stars who presented individual awards and performances instead, with Regina King kicking things off by introducing the ceremony.

 Who will perform at the 2021 Oscars?